KediDili/VanillaPlusProfessions/features.md

 ### Tropical Bliss
 Summer & multi-season crops grow faster on Ginger Island.[^5]

-[^5]: This talent works in sync with the other two of Nourishing Rain, Efflorescence and Tropical Bliss; They are checked in the order they're listed here and if one of them apply, others will be ignored, also only one of them takes effect per plant phase.
+[^5]: This talent works in sync with the other two of Nourishing Rain, Efflorescence and Tropical Bliss; only one of them will apply to one crop.

 ### Harvest Season
 Junimos harvest faster.